EdwardyfPeng/LearnBootstrap/README.md

 print(strat_boot)
 ```
 3. Bootstrap for Linear Regression

-In linear regression, standard p-values rely on the assumption that residuals are normally distributed.
-Residual Bootstrap allows you to estimate standard errors and confidence intervals for regression coefficients without this assumption.
+In linear regression, standard p-values rely on the assumption that residuals are normally distributed. `lb_boot` supports two major strategies for regression models (residual bootstrap and pairs bootstrap).
+They allows you to estimate standard errors and confidence intervals for regression coefficients without this normal assumption.

+Residual Bootstrap can be used for data with homoscedasticity.
+Pairs Bootstrap can handle data with heteroscedasticity because it can capture the stucture of original data by resampling paired $(X_i, Y_i)$.

 ```{R}
 # Generate synthetic regression data with non-normal noise